cristiancfm/event-rider-rest/README.md

 application.
 They can approve or reject events created by users, create or remove categories, suspend or mark users as verified, designate new administrators, etc.

+Developed for my Bachelor's Final Project at the University of A Coruña (UDC).

 ## Dependecies
 Install the following dependencies:
 - JDK 17